Ahmed-Waseem77/valuni/README.md

     ```
     if npm is not found, install nodejs on your machine
     https://nodejs.org/en/download

- 4. set up expo development environment in working directory ``valuni_wd``
+ 4. setup the node server remotely or locally
     ```
+    node Queries.js
+    ```
+ 5. set up expo development environment in working directory ``valuni_wd``
+    ```
     npx expo start --web
     ```
-## Critical Notes, Firebase project is deleted from this project.
+## Critical Notes,
+### Firebase project is deleted from this project.
 to run your project, paste your own firebase project configuration in ``src/firebase/config.js``
+### Remote DB is deleted
+Either run a local instance or host it remotely then use the dump files in repo to populate it